aragonone/voting-connectors/apps/token-wrapper/readme.md

 dao install <DAO address> token-wrapper.hatch.aragonpm.eth --app-init-args <token address> <wrapped token name> <wrapped token symbol> --env aragon:rinkeby
 ```

-The `token address` is the address of the ERC20 token you would like users to "wrap" into an organizational [MiniMe token](https://github.com/aragon/minime).
+The `token address` is the address of the ERC20 token you would like to "wrap" into an organizational token.

 You can verify that the Token Wrapper app was installed into your organization with: